 New Zealand offers some of the most diverse degrees in the world.
 Still, if the market is too vast, you should know that some of the most popular study options in New Zealand are:

 Where to study in New Zealand?

 New Zealand has some of the top-rated “liveable” cities in the world, so there’s no wonder that, besides the capital (Wellington), there are other popular destinations, like:

-Universities and colleges to attend in New Zealand
+Which universities and colleges to attend in New Zealand?

 When you apply online (or on paper, if you hate trees), you should know that the documents you will need to provide are:

 - Your transcripts from secondary school, including any university courses that you may have taken